Task Force Falcon

 Integration of Public Affairs

-Embedding a public affairs officer (PAO) from division
+Embedding a public affairs officer (PAO) from division for the duration

-for the battalion, represented by a greater number
+represented by a greater number of views, positive reactions, and

-media outlets, creating opportunities to spread strategic
+agencies and social media outlets, creating opportunities to spread

-messages on multiple platforms.
-This included coordinating
+strategic messages on multiple platforms.
+This included coordinating and

-to ensure public affairs goals met the commander’s intent.
-At
+stories through division channels to ensure public affairs goals met the

-of public messaging.
+public messaging.

 Figure 3 — Example Public Affairs Interview

-In future operations, an embedded PAO could serve
+In future operations, an embedded PAO could serve as liaison for

-liaised with individual camp mayor cells rather than a central
+Salvation Army, local donors) liaised with individual camp mayor cells

-battalion representative.
-With the PAO acting as the interface
+rather than a central battalion representative.
+With the PAO acting as

-contact who regulates the relationships between battalion
+of contact who regulates the relationships between battalion and the

-and the civilian population.
+civilian population.

 Command and Control (C2) Architecture